ember-cli/ember-cli.github.io/_posts/2013-04-06-developing-addons-and-blueprints.md

 Note: An addon can NOT be created inside an existing application.

+Note: `<addon-name>` may not be a `@foo/bar` [npm scope](https://docs.npmjs.com/getting-started/scoped-packages#how-to-work-with-scoped-packages).
+If you want, this:

+1. Pick an alternative directory name such as `foo__bar`.
+2. After running the command you’ll need to change the name field to add the scope in the `package.json` and `index.js` files.

 ### Create addon
 To create a basic addon: `ember addon <addon-name>`